gabrielmoreira/craftman/README.md

     file not found

-You can try force `-F` to redownload craft, regenerate configurations e recreate containers, using:
+You can try force `-F` to redownload craft, `-O` to regenerate configurations and `-R` to recreate containers, using:

-    craftman -F -P=8080 install
+    craftman -F -O -R install

 ## TODO